byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-07 working-with-a-Range-via-Union-and-Intersect.md

 Some common examples of where these functions come up:

 - Intersect is used with Events and other usability tasks to determine if a given or selected Cell is within a target Range
-- Interacted is very useful with Offset and Resize to grab a new Range that contains a subset of data of the original Range without having to worry about creating a new Range that includes cells not previously indlucded.
+- Interacted is very useful with Offset and Resize to grab a new Range that contains a subset of data of the original Range without having to worry about creating a new Range that includes cells not previously included.
 IN this sense, Intersect only allows a Range to get smaller.
 - Union can be very helpful when building a larger group to change all of their properties at once.
 This is quite nice because Excel will "batch" the calculations if oyu change the `Value` all at once.
-This sam etechnique can b used to build a Range to delete
+This sam technique can b used to build a Range to delete

-TODO: add Union-Dlete example
+TODO: add Union-Delete example

-TODO: add Intersect exampe to remove headers
+TODO: add Intersect example to remove headers

-TODO: add Intersect technque for Events and Sleection changed
+TODO: add Intersect technique for Events and Selection changed